akm-sabbir/OpenNLPwithHadoopTokenizationPOStagFeature/README.md

 POS tagger generates the parts of speech tag for each tokenized word or bigrams. its a entropy based markov chain algorithm. it can be used as a feature in text analytics.

-For this programe better not to use the POS tag function unless u try to change output type of mapper object. compiling the java files along with external jar
+For this programe better not to use the POS tag function unless u try to change output type of mapper object.
+One more thing, POS tag is document context dependant that means similar word can have different pos tag depending on the context and that thing need to be considered.
+Therefore i will write a different Hadoop application to generate postag for different document.

 Tokenization functions are readilly usable.